joaojmendes/Copilot-for-M365-Plugins-Samples/samples/cext-trey-research-auth/README.md

 > NOTE: Declarative agents were called "declarative copilots" during private preview; you may find the old terminology in some of our documentation and tools as they are being updated.

 > NOTE: This version of the Trey Research sample uses OAuth authentication and has been tested using Entra ID as the identity service.
-See the Setup section below for details on configuring the necessary apps in Entra ID.
+Teams Toolkit will provision the Entra ID registration and [configure it in the Teams Developer Portal](https://dev.teams.microsoft.com/oauth-configuration) for your convenience.

 ### Prompts that work